Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/extend_private_network_accross_regions/guide.en-gb.md

 ### Solution Overview

 To prevent IP conflicts and ensure stable communication across a stretched vRack network, each Public Cloud region must use a dedicated IP pool within the same private subnet.
-By segmenting the subnet into non-overlapping allocation ranges, OVHcloud ensures that OpenStack DHCP services in different regions never assign duplicate IP addresses—even when all networks share the same VLAN ID.
+By segmenting the subnet into non-overlapping allocation ranges, OVHcloud ensures that OpenStack DHCP services in different regions never assign duplicate IP addresses even when all networks share the same VLAN ID.

 The diagram below illustrates the corrected configuration: